Multiplicity fluctuations and correlations in 5.02 TeV p+Pb collisions at zero impact parameter: Fluctuation kernel

 \subsection{One variable}

 Fluctuations in a large system are Gaussian by virtue of the central limit theorem, so that the Gaussian is a natural choice for parametrizing the fluctuations of a random variable.
 The gamma distribution provides however a better parametrization for random variables that are positive, such as the multiplicity or transverse energy in a detector.
-Like the Gaussian, the gamma distribution is fully determined by its mean and standard deviation, but unlike the Gaussian, it has positive support.
+Like the Gaussian, the gamma distribution is fully determined by its mean and standard deviation, but unlike the Gaussian, it has positive support (see Appendix~\ref{s:mapping}).
 Both distributions coincide when the standard deviation is much smaller than the mean.
 This is typically the case for large systems, so that the central limit is automatically verified also with a gamma distribution.

-For technical details, we refer the reader to Ref.~\cite{Rogly:2018ddx}.
+Alternative distributions with positive support have been used in the context of high-energy physics, most notably, the negative binomial distribution (NBD)~\cite{Giovannini:1985mz,Bozek:2013uha}.
+The gamma distribution can be viewed as a continuous version of the NBD, as explained in detail in Ref.~\cite{Rogly:2018ddx}.
+It is therefore more flexible than the NBD in the sense that it also applies to continuous variables, such as the transverse energy.

 In order to illustrate the usefulness of the gamma distribution, we have generated $6\times 10^6$ central ($b=0$) p+Pb collisions at $\sqrt{s_{\rm NN}}=5.02$~TeV using the Angantyr model~\cite{Bierlich:2018xfw}.\footnote{Note that the laboratory frame does not coincide with the center-of-mass frame of nucleon-nucleon collisions, because of the common magnetic field and different charge to mass ratios.
 In the laboratory frame, the energy of the proton is $E_p=\frac{1}{2}\sqrt{(A/Z)s_{\rm NN}}$ and the energy per nucleon of the Pb nucleus is $E_{\rm Pb}=\frac{1}{2}\sqrt{(Z/A)s_{\rm NN}}$, with $Z=82$ and $A=208$.} Angantyr is the heavy-ion version of \textsc{Pythia}~8~\cite{Sjostrand:2014zea,Bierlich:2022pfr}, which is a state-of-the-art microscopic description of hadronic collisions.
 For each collision event,\footnote{The calculations were based on the example {\tt main113.cc}, which is part of the official PYTHIA release, and the exact same parameters were used.} we compute two observables analogous to those measured by the ATLAS collaboration~\cite{ATLAS:2014qaj}: the charged multiplicity $N_{ch}$ in the pseudorapidity interval $|\eta|<2.5$, and the transverse energy (of charged and neutral particles) $E_T^{\rm Pb}$ in the pseudorapity interval $3.2<\eta<4.9$, where positive values of $\eta$ correspond to the Pb-going side.\footnote{We follow the convention of the ALICE Collaboration~\cite{ALICE:2014xsp}, which is opposite to that of ATLAS~\cite{ATLAS:2015hkr}.} The distributions of these two observables are displayed in Fig.~\ref{fig:projections}.
 Each distribution is fitted with a gamma distribution.
 The fits are of good quality, except for the lowest values of $N_{ch}$ and $E_T^{\rm Pb}$.
 One usually eliminates these low values anyway when fitting experimental data (see Ref.~\cite{Yousefnia:2021cup} and Sec.~\ref{s:atlas} below), so that we exclude them from the fit.